 Scroll down to the recipe card below for full information on ingredients and amounts.

-- Butter - Most sautéed mushroom recipes use a combination of butter and olive oil because olive oil has a higher smoke point than butter and will stop the butter from burning.
+- Butter - Most sautéed garlic mushroom recipes use a combination of butter and olive oil because olive oil has a higher smoke point than butter and will stop the butter from burning.
 Whereas, I love that butter is 80% fat and has a luxuriously creamy, sweet melt in your mouth feel that compliments the earthines of sautéed mushrooms.

 - Garlic - Lots of minced fresh garlic.
 Chop the garlic fine with a knife instead of using a garlic press.

-- Herbs -The very best flavor comes from thyme in this satueed mushrooms recipe.
+- Herbs -The very best flavor comes from thyme in this satueed garlic mushrooms recipe.
 It adds a sweet peppery, mint flavor to the dish.

 Substitutions & Variations

-This sautéed mushrooms is delicious in all its simplicity, here are a few ideas to switch up the taste:
+This sautéed garlic mushrooms is delicious in all its simplicity, here are a few ideas to switch up the taste:

 - Other types of mushrooms to use: Brown variety provides an intense umami flavor and heartier texture, similar to cremini or baby portobello.
 Regular Portobello will make a great substitute because of a great meaty flavor.
 Oyster or shiitake can also be used.